AIR-Lan/AIR-Lab/_pages/home.md

 ---
 title: "AIRLab - Home"
 layout: homelay
-excerpt: "Artificial Intelligence and Robotics Lab (AIRLab) at the University of Glasgow"
+excerpt: "Artificial Intelligence and Robotics Lab at the University of Glasgow"
 sitemap: false
 permalink: /
 ---

-**Shaping the Future of Intelligent Machines: University of Glasgow AI and Robotics Lab**
+**Shaping the Future of Intelligent Machines: University of Glasgow Artificial Intelligence and Robotics (AIR) Lab**

-Welcome to the Artificial Intelligence and Robotics Lab (AIRLab) at University of Glasgow, led by Dr. Jianglin Lan.
-Our lab is a vibrant center for cutting-edge research in artificial intelligence and robotics, dedicated to driving innovation with a focus on safety, resilience, and real-world impact.
+Our mission is to advance AI and robotics by creating intelligent, secure, and ethical systems.
+We prioritize safety, reliability, and real-world resilience to maximize positive societal impact.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover">
     <!-- Menu -->